Finding DoRI: Discovery of Retained Images in Diffusion Models: The Illusion of Memorization Locality

-We find that our adversarial fine-tuning procedure quickly removes memorized content. \cref{tab:mitigation_results} (bottom row) presents the evaluation results after fine-tuning for five epochs.
-The results show that adversarial embeddings can no longer trigger data replication, indicating a permanent mitigation compared to pruning-based methods.
-At the same time, the model’s utility is preserved: the FID score improves from 14.44 to 13.61 after fine-tuning, suggesting no harm to the image quality.
+\textbf{Results.} We find that our adversarial fine-tuning procedure quickly removes memorized content.~\Cref{tab:ft_mitigation_results} (bottom row) presents the evaluation results after fine-tuning for five epochs.
+The results show that adversarial embeddings can no longer trigger data replication (except for a single, highly duplicated training sample), demonstrating a permanent mitigation relative to pruning-based methods.
+At the same time, the model’s utility is preserved: the FID score improves from 14.44 to 13.61 after fine-tuning, suggesting no harm to the image quality, as extended results in~\cref{tab:appx_ft_mitigation_results} (see \Cref{appx:concept_unlearning_not_suitable_for_mem_mitigation_research}) show.
+We provide comprehensive analyses of the parameters and performance of the method in~\Cref{appx:add_finetuning_results}.
+These results indicate that even a single fine-tuning epoch substantially reduces memorization and can prevent data replication in most cases.
+We also experimented with fine-tuning the DM with LoRA adapters~\citep{hu2022lora}, but found it unsuccessful in mitigating memorization, further underscoring that effective memorization mitigation requires \textbf{global} model adjustments.

-We conduct an extensive analysis of how the model’s robustness evolves during fine-tuning and find that it remains robust after five epochs.
-While longer training continues to improve evaluation metrics, in practice, five epochs are sufficient to erase memorized content.
-This result also holds when increasing the number of optimization steps during the search for adversarial embeddings at evaluation time.
-Additional sensitivity analysis results are reported in \cref{appx:add_finetuning_results}.
-Overall, our novel adversarial fine-tuning method is the first to achieve permanent and robust mitigation of undesired memorization in DMs after their initial training.
+\textbf{Baseline.} We compare our method with the state-of-the-art fine-tuning approach for data point unlearning in DMs, namely SISS~\citep{siss}, which aims to remove a specific (not necessarily memorized) image from the pre-trained DM.
+We remove a single image from the U-Net by performing 35 update steps.
+For each image, we start from the original DM, following the default setting for SISS.
+We describe SISS and its setup in~\Cref{appx:siss}.
+While our results in~\cref{tab:ft_mitigation_results} show that it successfully drops $\text{SSCD}_\text{Orig}$ below the memorization threshold of $0.7$, we note that SISS fails to remove \textit{39\%} of memorized samples, as indicated by the memorization rate (MR).
+This highlights that the method is still limited for the reliable mitigation of memorized images when faced with adversarial embeddings.

+\textbf{Results for Stable Diffusion v2.0.} In~\cref{sec:pruning_sdv2} we show that also for a more advanced model,~\ie Stable Diffusion v2.0 the pruning efforts fail to remove memorized images.
+We test if our mitigation also works for this model.
+To this end, we apply it to the model using the same hyperparameters as for SD-v1.4,~\ie 5 epochs of fine-tuning with \dori embeddings obtained for the models' memorized images.
+Then, we test if the fine-tuning mitigation is successful using our \dori.
+In~\Cref{tab:sdv2_mitigation} we show that our fine-tuning strategy provides a substantially more robust mitigation than \nemo and \wanda, reflected in a significantly lower memorization rate (MR), while preserving overall image quality (see~\Cref{appx:sdv2} for more details).